by ProcureDeskLast Updated : May-26-2019

 Sounds logical but if you are waiting till launch to identify champions, it is already too late.

-Identifying the champions early in the rollout process helps you to not only understand the adoption challenges but also identify any course correction which is required for a successful implementation,
+Identifying the champions early in the rollout process helps you not only understand the adoption challenges but also identify any course correction that is required for a successful implementation,

-Your champions are ideally your power users and few casual users.
+Your champions are ideally your power users and a few casual users.

-After the business case is approved, work with your champions to explain the need for change, the potential benefits from the tool implementation, and how it would simplify their day to the day purchasing experience.
+After the business case is approved, work with your champions to explain the need for change, the potential benefits of the tool implementation, and how it would simplify their day-to-day purchasing experience.

 Second, gather all the relevant data about the transaction volumes and all potential costs including the cost of the solution.